 Our next training dates

 Dates for our next training sessions in London are given below.
-If you are interested but these dates or locations are not possible, please get in touch as we will be running addional courses at different UK locations later in the year.
+If you are interested but these dates or locations are not possible, please get in touch as we will be running addional courses at different UK locations.
 Click apply now and complete the application form or email Georgia.Letcher@cruse.org.uk.
 All training days are 10am-4pm

 "One of my most memorable experiences was when I had an elderly caller who was in his early 90s and had just lost his wife of 60 years.
 The call was gentle and poignant as he told me about how he and his wife had been inseparable.
 He said he did not know how to cry and he did not know how to be comforted as it had always been his role.
 We talked for around 40 mins and we managed to also laugh at some of his memories.
 He left the call feeling less lonely and more prepared to accept the support he needed at this time."